virtual/100daysofcode/index.md

 > R3D6/#100DaysOfCode Another day working with Chai on @freeCodeCamp.
 I'm impressed with the flexibility of tests like "approximately."
 >
-> Spent a while debugging my testing scripts until I realized I had the wrong branch set to be automatically deployed on Heroku--oops!
-Face with rolling eyes
+> Spent a while debugging my testing scripts until I realized I had the wrong branch set to be automatically deployed on Heroku--oops! 🙄

 ## R3 Day 5: 2020-03-25 Wednesday